Modern times: toilet paper with that order?

 Until recently, facts like that were not brought up in polite circles.
 But COVID-19 has us bummed, hoarding, even trading blows.
 A meme in the coronavirus universe has card players using stacked toilet paper rolls rather than chips.
 And some local stores on Thursday had stockpiled TP behind the counter, singly giving it out like Tootsie Rolls to trick o’ treaters.

-Parent and his assistant Katelyn Bonatz, a North Port High senior likely missing graduation ceremonies due to class cancellations, Thursday stacked the green-wrapped rolls behind a glass partition, ready to reward takeout customers with the giveaway.
+Parent and his assistant Katelyn Bonatz, a North Port High senior potentially missing graduation ceremonies due to class cancellations, stacked the green-wrapped rolls behind a glass partition, ready to reward takeout customers with the giveaway.

 Ever think it would come to this, Parent was asked.